Blvcksam/Simple-Devops-Project/Build and Deploy on Tomcat Server/Readme.md

-Setup CI/CD with Github, Jenkins,Maven and Tomcat we start of by setting up Jenkins we proceed to setup and configure Maven and Git
+Objective : Setup CI/CD with Github, Jenkins,Maven and Tomcat
+we start of by setting up Jenkins we proceed to setup and configure Maven and Git
 Then we Setup Tomcat Server